-Single-sourcing has been long-established as one of the core principals of modern technical and user documentation: create and manage your content in a database and make it easy to publish and distribute multiple variants and formats.
+Single-sourcing has been long-established as one of the core principles of modern technical and user documentation: create and manage your content in a database and make it easy to publish and distribute multiple variants and formats.
 It’s a brilliant approach: enabling consistency, improving time to market, simplifying change management and increasing productivity.
 And the more products, content and documents you have, the more powerful it gets.

-But what happens when single-sourcing meets localization?
+But what happens when single-sourcing meets content localization?
 How do you ensure you can deliver for multiple language markets without losing the efficiency that single-sourcing enables?

 To put it mildly, it can be a nightmare.
 The linguistic concerns of translation are joined by new ones, related to file organisation.
 Grammar differences between languages make using variables a lot more complicated.
 Using conditions stops being that simple as well.
 Basically, there are quite a few traps to be aware of.
 How do you avoid them?
+Here are some tips for content localization.

 Make the content easy to translate